-1003 CHEMICAL MATERIAL STORAGE AND HANDLING
+1003 CHEMICAL MATERIAL STORAGE

-- 1003.1 Chemical materials shall be stored: - A. According to the manufacturer's recommendations for ventilation, temperature, humidity, reactivity, etc. - B. According to applicable laws. - C. In capped or sealed containers. - In a secured location appropriate for the type of material and container size. - 1003.2 Whenever possible, chemical material shall be kept in its original container with clearly identified label. - 1003.3 If a secondary container is necessary, the secondary container shall be clearly labeled with chemical name and hazard statement(s). - 1003.4 Chemical storage areas shall be labeled with appropriate warning signs. - 1003.5 Chemical containers shall be disposed of in accordance with SDS. - 1003.6 Chemicals shall only be handled: - A. As instructed by SDS. - B. Using approved methods. - C. Using approved containers with proper labeling. - 1003.7 Bulk transport of chemicals in volume requiring DOT label/placard shall only be performed by a contractor qualified to do so. - 1003.8 Environmental Services shall be contacted for spill prevention guidance related to chemical storage.
+- 1003.1 Chemical materials shall be stored according to the manufacturer's recommendations for ventilation, temperature, humidity, reactivity, etc. - 1003.2 Chemical materials shall be stored in capped or sealed containers. - 1003.3 Chemical materials shall be stored in a secured location appropriate for the type of material and container size. - 1003.4 Whenever possible, chemical materials should be kept in their original container with clearly identified labels. - 1003.5 If a portable container is necessary, the container shall be clearly labeled and under direct control of the employee. - 1003.6 Chemical storage areas shall be labeled with appropriate warning signs.